dinvincible98/Jackal_ROS_Noetic_Bringup/README.md

 * [hector_models](https://github.com/tu-darmstadt-ros-pkg/hector_models)

 Build those pkgs follow the previous instructions, then you can follow the official Jackal [tutorial](https://www.clearpathrobotics.com/assets/guides/kinetic/jackal/simulation.html) and play around.
+#### 6. Setting up ROS between Jackal and remote PC
+To let your Jackal and PC share a ROS master, you need to set up ROS_MASTER_URI and ROS_HOSTNAME environment on both Jackal and remote pc.
+Add this file to Jackal:
+* setup_jackal.bash